wlperry/umd_biostats/ecostats_lectures/lecture_04/04_01_lecture_powerpoint.html.md

 :::: columns
 ::: {.column width="60%"}
-When calculating confidence intervals we usually DON'T know the population σ (standard deviation)
+### When calculating confidence intervals we usually DON'T know the population σ (standard deviation) or 𝝁 population mean

--   estimate it from the samples when don't know the population σ
+-   estimate it from the samples when don't know the population σ or 𝝁
 -   and when sample size is small \< \~30
 -   can't use the standard normal (z) distribution